- Check Available Components

 - Uninstall Components

 - Replace Components and Files

-gu, is a command-line utility to install and manage optional GraalVM language runtimes and utilities.
+gu, is a command-line tool for installing and managing optional GraalVM language runtimes and utilities.

-As of version 21.0.0, GraalVM Updater has become more efficient, and can be used to update your local GraalVM installation to a newer version or upgrade from a Community to Enterprise Edition.
+GraalVM Updater can be also used to update your local GraalVM installation to a newer version or upgrade from GraalVM Community Edition to Oracle GraalVM.

 Read more in Upgrade GraalVM.

 Check Available Components

 To check what components are already shipped with your GraalVM installation or what you have already installed, run the

 To check what components are available for your GraalVM version to install, run the

 gu available command: